Be Smart about Using Your Income Tax Return to File for Bankruptcy

-Having the help of a knowledgeable professional is essential to keep from having problems that could even lead to having your bankruptcy revoked.
+Having the help of a knowledgeable legal professional is essential to avoid problems that could even lead to having your bankruptcy revoked.
 The skilled and seasoned Ohio debt-relief attorneys at Fesenmyer Cousino Weinzimmer understand that even the most well-intentioned people can make mistakes with money.

-Chapter 7 and Refunds
+Chapter 7 Bankruptcy and Tax Refunds

 How to Exempt Refunds in Chapter 7

-In Chapter 7 bankruptcy, income tax refunds that you received before filing, and income tax refunds that are due to you for the portion of the tax year before you filed for bankruptcy.
+In Chapter 7 bankruptcy, your bankruptcy estate will include income tax refunds that you received before filing and those that are due to you for the portion of the tax year before you filed for bankruptcy.

 If you plan ahead properly, you should be able to keep your tax refund or use the money for bankruptcy or other expenses.
 Before filing, make sure that you either:

-- increase withholding to reduce your refund to a minimal amount
+- Increase withholding to reduce your refund to a minimal amount

-- spend the refund on necessary expenses, such as rent, home repair, utilities, medical expenses, food and clothing
+- Spend the refund on necessary expenses, such as rent, home repair, utilities, medical expenses, food, and clothing

-- include the refund in your bankruptcy exemptions.
+- Include the refund in your bankruptcy exemptions

-Fortunately, bankruptcy law allows you to modify a Chapter 13 plan to excuse payment of tax refunds in certain circumstances.
+In a Chapter 13, a certain amount of your tax refund will be exempt, which means you get to keep it.
+If your refund is over that amount, it is possible to modify a Chapter 13 plan to excuse payment of tax refunds in certain circumstances.
 You can file a motion to retain for necessary living expenses to excuse the tax refund or include language in the plan that excuses tax refunds.

-Motion to retain income tax refund should:
+To ensure you are following the specifications, your motion to retain your income tax refund should:

-- specify which tax refund you need to excuse
+- Specify which tax refund you need to excuse

-- the amount of the refund, and
+- List the amount of the refund

 Examples of situations in which you may excuse a tax refund:

-- car repair
+- Car repair

-- appliance repair
+- Appliance repair

-- replacing a furnace
+- Replacing a furnace

-- unexpected medical or dental expenses for yourself or your children.
+- Unexpected medical or dental expenses for yourself or your children

-Tax tips for bankruptcy
+Tax Tips for Bankruptcy